scverse/scanpy/audit/tutorial/README.md

-# Scanpy tutorial audit
+# Scientific audit of the Scanpy tutorial

-This audit runs each code cell in the current preprocessing and clustering tutorial.
+This audit examines the scientific calculations in the preprocessing and clustering tutorial.
 The baseline is `a6f1a2d2` and `docs/tutorials/basics/clustering.ipynb`.
-One supervisor reviews ten dedicated stage executors.
+The supervisor reviews dedicated Codex executors in visible Herdr panes.
+The review starts with highly variable genes, differential expression, and UMAP.
+Normalization, principal components, clustering, and doublet detection support that review.
+Data import and basic QC only prepare the dataset.

 | Stage | Notebook cells | Scope |
 | --- | --- | --- |